Feed-in tariffs

 By installing a new photovoltaic system you can take advantage of the Government’s Clean Energy Cash Back scheme.
-Beginning in April 2010, and running along the same lines as the feed-in tariffs in place in other countries, the result will be cheaper renewable energy.
+Running along the same lines as the feed-in tariffs in place in other countries, the result will be cheaper renewable energy.

 A fixed premium rate for renewable energy